Guide To An Online Teaching Degree

 - Be well-versed in collaboration techniques in the classroom and in a staff.

 - Speak of your thirst for continued growth.

 - Be ready to discuss how behavior management will be effective in your room.

-- Mention all your extra talents that may be useful to the school (coaching, drama, etc.)
+- Mention all your extra talents that may be useful to the school (coaching, drama, etc.).

 - Make sure they have a solid feel for your personality.

-- How should students prepare for student teaching?
+How should students prepare for student teaching?

 Someday, you will come into a class and set your bag down.
 It will just be you.
 You need to be as ready as possible.
 This job is the most important profession there is.
 Let student teaching make you as ready as possible!

 The moment you walk in that school, you are interviewing.
 Wow the staff.
 Wow the administration.
 They may just hire you or write the most glowing letter of recommendation ever!